 David Hohn has been working as a freelance illustrator and college instructor for the last 15 years.
 Working primarily in the juvenile and children's markets he has illustrated more than 40 children's picture books, middle grade and YA projects, along with countless theater poster, magazine and licensing projects.
 His days are spent in his studio imagining what it would be like to be someone else, doing something else – and then he paints it.

 Sterling Hundley is an internationally recognized illustrator, educator and speaker based in Richmond, Virginia.
-For nearly 20 years, Hundley's work has garnered international acclaim with commissions for clients as varied as Rolling Stone, Marvel, the Grammys, GQ, the New Yorker, Red Bull, Harper Collins, Penguin and Random House.
-Sterling's work has been recognized by Graphis, Society of Illustrators NY, Society of Illustrators LA, 3 x 3, and many more.
+For nearly 20 years, Hundley's work has garnered international acclaim with commissions for clients as varied as Rolling Stone, Marvel, the Grammys, GQ, the New Yorker, Harper Collins and Random House.
+Sterling's work has been recognized by Graphis, Society of Illustrators, 3 x 3, and many more.
 Hundley is currently pursuing a career as a Painter, creating personal work for exhibition.

 Therese is a freelance illustrator based in Stockholm, Sweden, specialising in character design and realism.
 She works mainly in the field of advertising where she does final art, storyboarding for film and general concept art.
 She has been working full time as a freelancing illustrator since 2006.